East County

 First was a 93-72 setback to third-ranked Ohio State in the final of the Women's NIT on Nov.
 22. The Cowgirls then rebounded to reach the final of the Junkanoo Jam on Grand Bahama Island, only to fall to No. 25 Michigan State, 93-90 in double overtime, this past Saturday (Nov.
 28).

 Robinson was asked to serve in a defensive role against the Buckeyes, successfully defending their top scorer.
-But against the Spartans, she was allowed to shoot more, going 3-for-5 from the field to finish with 8 points and 7 rebounds.
-It was Robinson's most prolific overall game of the young season after recording a season-high 14 points against Georgia Tech. then posting 6 points and 8 rebounds in a nice road win at New Mexico.
+But against the Spartans, she was allowed to shoot more, going 3 for 5 from the field to finish with eight points and seven rebounds.
+It was Robinson's most prolific overall game of the young season after recording a season-high 14 points against Georgia Tech. then posting six points and eight rebounds in a nice road win at New Mexico.

 Despite Oklahoma State 's losses, Cowgirls teammate Andrea Riley was tabbed Big 12 Conference player of the week for Nov.
 23-29.
 Meanwhile, Robinson is turning some eyes after transferring to Stillwater, Okla., after leading Central Arizona College to a perfect 35-0 record and the NJCAA national title last season.